 Months of entry

-This specialist postgraduate degree provides you with high-quality postgraduate training in bioinformatics.
-It provides a foundation for the development of essential bioinformatics knowledge and skills, as well as an introduction to the emerging field of systems biology.
-The course is run in parallel with an MRes course that includes a larger research component.
+This specialist postgraduate degree provides high-quality training in bioinformatics and an introduction to the emerging field of systems biology.
+It is run in parallel with an MRes course that includes a larger research component.

 Information for international students